Review: I Saw The TV Glow is a haunting and surreal film experience

 Schoenbrun’s work, ranging from the documentary A Self-Induced Hallucination (2018) about the Slenderman fandom to We’re All Going to the World’s Fair (2021), her latest offering offers a refreshing and honest exploration of the anxieties faced by today’s queer generation.

 In just two feature films, Schoenbrun has established a unique voice, exploring how media influences and transforms us in ways that are both unsettling and poignant.
-Her films delve into the psychological and emotional impact of media, turning abstract concepts into tangible experiences.

 As a trans-non-binary filmmaker, Schoenbrun brings a powerful and disruptive perspective to mainstream cinema, focusing on themes of gender transition and identity with remarkable clarity.